Albany Creek: Sport

-The local soccer or football club is ACE FC.
+The local soccer or football club is Moreton City Excelsior FC.
 With over 1000 registered players and more than 2,500 members, it is the largest soccer club in Brisbane.
 It provides for junior and senior players.
 Its other activities include the clubs Kindy Program for players aged 3 to 5, and the club's Football School which provides players a soccer development program for 12 months of the year and is modelled on European academies.
-In the off-season, ACE FC provides a Five A Side Competition which incorporates over 35 men and women.
-The Five A Side competition has grown to be one of the largest off-season social comps in Brisbane.
-ACE FC coaching staff include ex-European players Salvo Sottile as Technical Director, Josh McCloughan, retired Brisbane Roar defender and Roberto Lettieri who played National League at the end of his career after a successful season in Brazil.
+In the off-season, Moreton City Excelsior FC provides a Five A Side Competition which incorporates over 35 men and women.
+The Five A Side competition has grown to be one of the largest off-season social competitions in Brisbane.

-Albany Creek's local rugby league club team is the Albany Creek Crushers.

-The suburb also has a cricket team that goes by the name of Albany Creek Hawks or just Albany Creek Cricket Club.

 Transport

-Albany Creek is located in Zones 4 and 5 of the TransLink public transport fare system and is serviced by several Brisbane Transport bus routes.
-The nearest railway station is Strathpine.
+Albany Creek is located in Zones 4 and 5 of the Translink public transport fare system and is serviced by several Transport for Brisbane bus routes.
+There are no railway stations in the area.